RULE 902. EVIDENCE THAT IS SELF-AUTHENTICATING

-Paragraphs (11) and (12) were added to the rule, effective_______________.
+Paragraphs (11) and (12) were added to the rule, effective March 1, 2014.
 The intent of these provisions is to allow the foundation for admission of a record of a regularly conducted activity to be established by a certificate made under penalty of perjury rather than by live testimony.
-The certificate may be in affidavit form or in the form of a declaration containing the required foundation and stating: "I declare (or certify, verify, or state) under penalty of perjury under the laws of the State of North Dakota that the foregoing is true and correct.
-Executed on (date).
-(Signature)."
 Paragraphs (11) and (12) also establish a notice requirement, which is intended to provide an opposing party a fair opportunity to test the adequacy of the foundation provided in the certification.

-Rule 902 was amended, effective ______________, in response to the December 1, 2011, revision of the Federal Rules of Evidence.
+Rule 902 was amended, effective March 1, 2014, in response to the December 1, 2011, revision of the Federal Rules of Evidence.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.
-There is no intent to change any result in any ruling on evidence admissibility.

 Cross Reference: N.D.R.Ev.
+301 (Presumptions in a Civil Case Generally) N.D.R.Ev.
 803 (Exceptions to the Rule Against Hearsay Regardless of Whether the Declarant is Available as a Witness); N.D.R.Civ.P.
 44 (Proving an Official Record); N.D.R.Crim.P.
 27 (Proof of Official Record).